istmobiome/web/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Projects"
+title = "Project Portal"
-subtitle = "Portal for studies from the Istmobiome Project.
-Use the buttons to filter by projects by keyword or click [here](project/) to access the landing page. "
+subtitle = "Use the buttons to filter projects by keyword or click [here](project/) to access the project landing page."

 [content]
   # Page type to display.
 E.g. project.